mui/mui-x/docs/data/charts/legend/legend.md

 The legend can either be displayed in a `'column'` or `'row'` layout controlled with the `direction` property.

 It can also be moved by a combination of `position: { vertical, horizontal }` properties and the legend offset values.
-The `position` places the legend tight to the drawing area, and offset values move it relative to this base position.
+The `position` places the legend just next to the drawing area, and offset values move it relative to this base position.

 - `vertical` can be `'top'`, `'middle'`, or `'bottom'`.
 - `horizontal` can be `'left'`, `'middle'`, or `'right'`.